The program ASPeRiX

 is able to deal directly with any normal logic

-program containing rules with variables and function symbols.
+program containing rules with variables, function symbols and lists.

 The only syntactic restriction is the safety